Muhammad0602/my-books/README.md

 # 📖 My books <a name="about-project"></a>

 This is a project about adding and removing books to the collection you have.
+It has three pages and uses SPA to display them.

 ## 🛠 Built With <a name="built-with"></a>